Return to top

 Can you eat sweet potato skin?

-Sweet potato skin is perfectly edible.
+Sweet potato skins are perfectly edible.
 In fact, it’s extremely high in nutrients.
 When making this hash, I generally leave the skin on which saves an extra step and provides extra nutrients.
 If you choose to leave the skin on, be sure to scrub the potato well and remove any brown spots.

 Can you dice sweet potatoes ahead of time?

 Yes, you can dice and peel sweet potatoes ahead of time.
-Unlike russet potatoes, sweet potatoes (especially garnet yams) do not turn brown or lose texture when exposed to air.
-After peeling and dicing, keep them in an airtight container in the refrigerator.
-If you’re not planning to use them for a couple of days, then keep them in cold water and refrigerate.
+Unlike regular potatoes / russet potatoes, sweet potatoes, especially garnet yams, do not turn brown or lose texture when exposed to air.
+After dicing, keep the potatoes in an airtight container in the refrigerator overnight.
+To refrigerate potatoes for up to 3 days, add cold water to the container.

 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM, and PINTEREST to see more delicious, healthy, family-friendly food, and if you have any questions, I’m here to help!